19 September 2016

 The main emphasis for Estonian authorities after 1991 was on determining the legal status of the non-ethnic Estonian population.
 In the early 1990s naturalisation criteria and procedures as well as a residency permit system for members of the population with undefined citizenship were developed so that the basic rights of every resident of the independent Estonian state could be guaranteed and every person would have a travel document and access to social services.
 The naturalisation procedure stated the requirement of knowing the Estonian language, as a result of which a language instruction system was established for adults as well as children.
 Thus during the first decade in independent Estonia the keywords in integration policy were naturalisation and language instruction.
 The first State Integration Programme for 2000-2007 emphasised these same areas and proved successful.

-Now, in 2012, we can look back on the significant progress that has been achieved regarding the naturalisation of former Soviet citizens.
-Currently the population of Estonia is divided according to citizenship as follows: 84% Estonian, 7% Russian, 7% persons with undefined citizenship, and 2% citizens of other countries.
-While immediately after the restoration of Estonia's independence the percentage of people with undefined citizenship was 32% of the population, today the proportion has dropped to 7%.
+Significant progress regarding the naturalisation of former Soviet citizens has been achieved.
+In 2014, the population of Estonia was divided according to citizenship as follows: 84,3% Estonian, 6,5% persons with undefined citizenship, and 9,2% citizens of other countries.
+While immediately after the restoration of Estonia's independence the percentage of people with undefined citizenship was 32% of the population, today the proportion has dropped below 7%.

 As of the 1990s, integration in Estonian society has been one of state's priorities, regarded as a two-way process that requires efforts on the part of the majority and minority alike.
 Integration creates friendly and secure coexistence that is based on the mutual acceptance and respect of various social groups.